Raphlawren/Osun_State_Election/README.md

 SUMMARY OF FINDINGS:

-After calculating the outliers, we sorted the dataset by the outlier scores for each party in a descending order
+After calculating the outliers, we sorted the dataset by the outlier scores for each party in a descending order.

 TOP 3 OUTLIERS:
 These are the top 3 outliers identified in each political parties along with their outlier score: